 – Bearing the above point in mind, do have a look at the DSM/ICD criteria.
 Just don’t stop there.
 You might also want to consider researching some of the screening and diagnostic tools out there.
 There are quite a few, though not all of them will be relevant.
 A popular one is the Autism Quotient (AQ), especially in the UK where it’s used quite widely as a screening tool in the NHS.

 – Read and research as much as you can.
 There are books, blogs and research studies galore on autism.
 A good mix of academic/professional information and personal accounts is best.
-Check out my Links page (currently under development) for a comprehensive list of great places to start.
+You can check out my Links page (currently under development) for a comprehensive list of places where you might want to start.

 – Adults should bear in mind that a lot of the information out there is written with autistic children in mind.
 Autism, of course, is not solely a childhood issue.
 It can, does (and must) change and present itself differently as autistic people develop.
-Try to think back to your childhood to see whether you might meet the early signs of autism, but bear in mind that the traits can appear, disappear and evolve throughout a lifetime.
+Try to think back to your childhood to see whether you might meet the criteria for the early signs of autism, but bear in mind that various traits can appear, disappear and evolve throughout a lifetime.

 – Women should bear in mind that the diagnostic tools along with a lot of received wisdom on autism is based on a profile that was mainly developed with males in mind.
 If you were to remain narrowly focused on a list of stereotypical male traits, you might well miss your own female autism.